 Administration of any controlled drug must be recorded on both the service user's MAR chart and in the CD register.
 The staff member responsible for administering the controlled drug and a trained witness should sign the CD register.
 The balance, before and after administration, should be checked to highlight any discrepancies.
-This can be a visual estimate for liquid medication ('approximate' should be recorded in the register if the volume is estimated and not measured).
+This can be a visual estimate for liquid medication.
 However, it is recommended that an accurate measure of liquids is undertaken on a monthly basis.
 The staff member administering the controlled drug must also sign the MAR chart (It is good practice for the witness to also sign the MAR chart (although not a legal requirement).

 Any controlled drug prepared and not used, or only partly used must be appropriately discarded in the presence of a second member of staff.
-In a nursing home (or if provided by the pharmacy in a residential home) the CD should be disposed of in a CD destruction kit specially designed for this.
-The used destruction kit should be allowed to set and can then be placed with other medicines waste to be returned to the pharmacy/dispensing doctor or waste company.
-In a residential home the CD should be quarantined in the CD cupboard until returned to pharmacy.
+In a nursing home (or if available in a residential home) the CD should be disposed of in a CD destruction kit specially designed for this.
+The used destruction kit can then be placed with other medicines waste to be returned to the pharmacy/dispensing doctor or waste company.
+In a residential home the CD should be guarantined in the CD cupboard until returned to pharmacy.
 In both cases an entry must be made in the CD register and returns/destruction book and signed by both the staff member and staff witness.